chloeam/blank-slate/blog/_posts/2015-08-10-using-jekyll.md

 `_includes` houses html code that goes in multiple places on the site, like the code for the header, footer, and various modules.
 When you want to include that code in another html file, you simply call it like this: {% raw %}`{% include file.html %}`{% endraw %} where file.html contains the code you want to include.

 `_posts` is where you write the bulk of your content.
 To make a new post, you simply create a new Markdown or HTML file called `YYYY-MM-DD-your-title` with the current date and title.
 At the top of the file, you need to define a couple variables, called YAML front matter.
 Here is the front matter for this post:

-{% highlight yaml %}
+{% highlight yaml linenos %}
 ---
 layout: post
 title: "Using Jekyll: A Design Student Dives Into Front-End Development"